 Extract the Basic Shape

-To draw faster, extracting the basic shape of what you are trying to illustrate is essential.
+To draw more quickly, it’s important to begin by extracting the basic shape of the subject you’re trying to depict.
 This can be done by generalizing the forms and looking for the negative spaces between them.

 Once the basic shape is established, it becomes easier to draw the details quickly.
 Another tip is to use straight lines instead of curved lines when possible.
 It helps to work faster and avoid getting bogged down in unnecessary detail.

-Finally, don’t forget to omit shade when you need to speed things up.
+Finally, don’t forget to omit shade to speed things up.
 Just focus on the object’s overall shape and get that right.

 Ignore the Details

-Another way to speed up your drawing is to use line quality.
-By using line quality to create a hierarchy, you can draw much faster without sacrificing quality.
+An effective technique for accelerating your drawing process involves utilizing line quality..
+Using line quality to create a hierarchy allows you to draw much faster without sacrificing quality.
 For example, start with the outline when you’re drawing a figure.
 Once you have the fundamental shape down, you will be satisfied that you’ve captured the subject’s essence.

-To repeat it, the objective here is overall form and shape, not getting bogged down in unnecessary details.
+The objective is overall form and shape, not getting bogged down in unnecessary details.

 Focus on Gestural Drawing and Continuous Line Drawing

 Gesture drawing will help you to make quick, loose sketches that capture the overall gesture of your subject.
 Don’t worry about details at this stage; get the fundamental shape down on paper.
-Once you have a gestural drawing, you can refine it and add details.
+After completing a gestural drawing, you can enhance it by adding more details and refining it.

 Another tip is to practice continuous line drawings.
 This means drawing a line from start to finish without lifting your pen or pencil from the paper.
-This exercise helps you attract more quickly and forces you to be more concise in your lines.
+This exercise helps you attract more quickly and concisely in your lines.

 Finally, try timed drawings.
 Set a timer for 1-2 minutes and see how much of your subject you can draw in that time.
-This exercise will help you to focus and work quickly.
+Here’s an exercise that can assist you in improving your focus and productivity by enabling you to work swiftly.

 Develop your Drawing Process

-Repetition can also help improve the speed of your drawings.
-The more you practice, the faster you will be able to work.
+Incorporating repetition into your drawing process can aid in enhancing your speed.
+By practicing more frequently, you can increase your speed and efficiency in completing tasks..
 To get started, try to draw using a light touch.
 This will help you move quickly and avoid getting bogged down in details.

-You can also use a smaller drawing surface to help you work faster.
+To boost productivity, consider utilizing a smaller drawing surface.
 Another helpful tip is to look for and draw the negative space around objects.
 These exercises can help improve your speed and accuracy.

 Finally, don’t be afraid to learn new techniques.
 Trying something new can often help you break out of a rut and boost your speed.